Cody Bellinger sparks Dodgers' late comeback in World Series Game 4

 1. CODY BELLINGER’S SLUMP ENDED.
 KEN GILES’S DID NOT.

 When Cody Bellinger stepped to the plate against Ken Giles in the top of the ninth inning, with Game 4 tied at 1-1, it amounted to a matchup of struggling stars.
 Bellinger, who is certain to be named the National League’s Rookie of the Year next month, blasted 39 home runs in just 132 regular season games but was hitless in his first 11 World Series plate appearances, striking out in seven of them.
-Giles saved 34 games in 38 chances this year while striking out nearly 11 batters in nine innings, but he had allowed at least one run in five of his six playoff outings.
+Giles saved 34 games in 38 chances this year while striking out nearly 12 batters per nine innings, but he had allowed at least one run in five of his six playoff outings.
 His skipper, A.J.
 Hinch, had given him the night off on Friday, allowing Brad Peacock to close out a win with a 3 2/3-innings save.
 Officially, Hinch said, “There's no reason to take him out.
 He was in complete control of every at-bat.
 So why not leave him in?”
 Unofficially, he probably hoped the break would allow Giles to clear his head.

 It didn’t.
 Although Chris Devenski had easily skated through the Dodgers’ lineup in the top of the eighth, Hinch gave the ball to Giles.
 Giles promptly allowed a single to leadoff man Corey Seager, then walked Justin Turner.
 The second pitch he threw to Bellinger was a 95 mph fastball that he left more or less over the middle of the plate.
 Bellinger easily drove it to left for a double and the game-winning RBI.

+Still, Giles repeated several times, his next appearance would be the one on which he would get back on track—just as Bellinger seemed to require only one at-bat to regain his form.
+“He was one hit away, he was one pitch away,” he said of the rookie.
+“I’m on the same path right now.
+And I’m going to be ready.
+It’s going to come tomorrow.
+I’m going to be ready to go.”

+Giles said he expected that Hinch would continue to use him in the closer’s role, but the manager stopped short of confirming that—as well he should.
+“You’ve got to keep trying to encourage them to do their part and come in and do well,” Hinch said.
+A little later, he added, “We’ve got to get to 27 outs and we’re going to keep trying to piece it together.”

-Righthander Joe Musgrove came in to clean up the mess, but he couldn’t.
-Austin Barnes drove in Reddick with a sacrifice fly, and Joc Pederson followed by crushing a three-run homer to right.
-All three batters Giles faced ended up scoring in the Dodgers' five-run ninth.
-Going forward, Hinch finds himself in a familiar position: that of requiring significant length from his starters, as he again seems to have no reliable relief arms—outside of perhaps Peacock—of which to turn.
+Piece it together—instead, perhaps, of following a roadmap with Giles as the terminus.
+In fact, going forward, Hinch finds himself in a familiar position: that of requiring significant length from his starters, as he again seems to have no reliable relief arms—outside of perhaps Peacock and maybe Devenski, who has recently struggled himself—to which to turn.
 At least he’s got two starters coming up who can pitch a long way, Dallas Keuchel in Game 5 and Justin Verlander in Game 6.

 2. A MATCHUP OF NO. 4 STARTERS LOOKED LIKE A BATTLE OF ACES